 - Period 1: The app is on while a driver fields ride requests.
 As in Period 0, you would be injured as a pedestrian or another driver, not as a passenger.
 Uber or Lyft’s third-party liability insurance provides coverage for damage or injury to non-passengers resulting from a crash caused by a driver.
 This liability insurance applies when a driver’s primary insurance will not.
 The amount of coverage may vary and it is important to obtain and review the coverage policy.

-Many Uber and Lyft drivers suggest to regular users that they contact the driver online or outside of the ride share app.
+Many Uber and Lyft drivers suggest to regular users that they contact the driver online or outside of the ride-share app.
 While this may be of benefit to the driver, there are significant risks to passengers.
-Specifically, Uber and Lyft insurance coverage would not provide any protections and the drivers insurance coverage would be excluded, the driver would be operating for profit and essentially for business proposes.
+Specifically, Uber and Lyft insurance coverage would not provide any protections and the driver’s insurance coverage would be excluded, the driver would be operating for profit and essentially for business purposes.

 Avoid any confusion and always consult with an experienced personal injury attorney.

 Our team of personal injury lawyers have years of experience with auto accident lawsuits and can help build a compelling case for your lawsuit.